SpectraL519/cpp-gl/docs/gl/architecture.md

 This section explores the core architectural decisions of the GL module:

 - [Core Concepts](#core-concepts): Learn how the gl::graph template operates, the difference between IDs and descriptors, and how to navigate topologies.
-- [Graph Representations](#graph-representations-memory-models): Understand the diverse memory models available and their performance characteristics.
+- [Graph Representation Models](#graph-representation-models): Understand the diverse memory models available and their performance characteristics.
 - [Properties & Custom Data](#properties-custom-data): Discover how to inject arbitrary data directly into your graph elements with strict type safety.

 ---